jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

     jmp *(%eax)
     .endm
 ```
-`NEXT` is fundamental to `FORTH` and remarkably only requires two x86 instructions.
+`NEXT` is fundamental to `FORTH` yet remarkably only requires two x86 instructions.
 The second instruction
 reminds us of [What makes Julia delightful, cont'd?](/2022/05/26/what-makes-julia-delightful.html)  The
 wikipedia [entry on threaded code](https://en.wikipedia.org/wiki/Threaded_code) outlines a rather vast array
 of potential translations.
 However, in the spirit of keeping our translation as faithful to the original as